HY do most individuals go into

 so as to overcome the lack that disturbs current social functioning.
 Once

-and dishonesty that characterize your interpersonal relationships are dissolved
+that characterize your interpersonal relationships are dissolved through

-through the integrity and honesty of the therapeutic relationship, then you
+the integrity and honesty of the therapeutic relationship, then you can enter

 The Real Task